Amitred11/LOLICONS/README.md

-# LOLI HUNTER ASSOCIATION - Our Private Hub
+# LOLI HUNTER ASSOCIATION - Our Private Hub (ONGOING)

 Welcome to LHA!
 This is our own private corner of the internet, built from the ground up just for our group of friends.
 It's a place to hang out, see what everyone's up to, chat, and dive into our favorite comics and manga without any outside noise.